floraorg/.github/profile/README.md

   random utilities for the web

+  currently -
-  currently - aster - the youtube collaboration platform (solid start // tailwind) && orchid - the ai (soon) and overly complex pfp editor (react/flask)
+  1. aster - the youtube collaboration platform (solid start // tailwind)
+  2. orchid - the ai (soon) and overly complex pfp editor (react // flask)

-  small utilities that we made for ease
+  small utilities that we made for ease -
   1. [sakura](https://github.com/floraorg/sakura) - beautiful avatars as a microservice
   2. [faux](https://github.com/floraorg/faux)   - placeholders as a microservice